 With the click of a mouse, Christian bloggers can send the life-giving message of the gospel to the uttermost parts of the globe.
-For example, Kingdom Bloggers reaches over 15k people each month from countries without running water (but that have a wi-fi connection)!
+For example, Kingdom Bloggers reaches over 75k people each month – and some of these visitors come from countries with no running water (but have access to an internet connection)!

 That’s why Christian bloggers can’t afford to stray from their calling.
 There’s too much at stake.
 With our blogs as a platform, we’ve been called to reach the world for Jesus Christ right now!